TeeAtlas/wbs_cookbook/README.md

 # wbs_cookbook
 cookbook exercise - collaboration, bootstrap, html, css and intro to JavaScript

-Assests will evenutally be below:
+Assets will be added below:

 colour swatches: